meerkat-manor/PeterDocs/Docs/Compress.md

 ## Send Usage

-Once the archive file is created you will commonly send or transfer it to anohter location where it wll be unpacked.
+Once the archive file is created you will commonly send or transfer it to another location where it wll be unpacked.

 Please read next the documentation on [sending the archive](SendArchive.md)